TunnlTo/desktop-app/README.md

 - Not overload the company VPN bandwidth when watching videos, downloading files etc.

 ### Expected Outcome
 In this example, all traffic is routed through the WireGuard tunnel except Chrome.
-Chrome will make DNS requests through the tunnel to the specified DNS servers.

 ### Configuration
 - DNS: `1.1.1.1, 8.8.8.8`